symmetriccurve/Interview-questions/Javascript Questions.md

 ---

-### What happends when you set the value of setTime out to 0 ?
+### What happens when you set the value of setTime out to 0 ?

 ##### Javascript